 Staff should avoid contact with any pupil online outside of school (with the exception of parent staff members with their own children).
-Contact via email through teacher and pupil school email accounts is allowed to support home learning, all care should be taken to ensure that parents are aware of such communications.
-Any other contact instigated by pupils or by adults in school should be reported on CPOMS.
+Any other contact instigated by pupils or by adults in school should be reported on MyConcern or via a Low-Level Concern.
 Adults in school are reminded to ensure that they monitor their social media profile privacy settings to avoid this kind of contact.
 Pupils in school and their parents/carers are reminded through Computing lessons, information on the website and information on newsletters how to stay safe online.
-Any concerns regarding a pupil's safety online should be recorded on CPOMS.
+Any concerns regarding a pupil's safety online should be recorded on MyConcern.